AminkuIqmalHafiz/Aminku-Financial-Engineering/README.md

 **STARTED 28 March 2026**

 ## Overview
-I spend my leisure time to bridge physical engineering principles with quantitative market mechanics.Take a look!
+I spend my leisure time to bridge physical engineering principles with quantitative market mechanics.
+All the tools derived specifically on what i had learnt before.

 ## System Directory
 *This repository serves as a live, expanding index of my quantitative infrastructure.*